ServiceStackApps/EmailContacts/README.md

 Sending emails is a common task that's particularly well suited for Message Queues where SMTP Servers often have resource limits and quotas that can often fail when trying to process a high volume of emails at once.
 Instead of building a bespoke queuing solution just for processing system emails, you can easily take advantage of purpose-built MQ Brokers to get the desired functionality for free.

-ServiceStack includes support for a number of MQ options which as they all implement ServiceStack's [Messaging API](https://github.com/ServiceStack/ServiceStack/wiki/Messaging#wiki-messaging-api) they're easily interchangeable.
+ServiceStack includes support for a number of MQ options which as they all implement ServiceStack's [Messaging API](https://github.com/ServiceStack/ServiceStack/wiki/Messaging#wiki-messaging-api), are easily interchangeable.

 ### Rabbit MQ